terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 - To really understand PAL you need to do hands-on's.
 - Below is typical hands-on diagram.
 The idea is to show
   - Security functionality.
-    - "Magic balls" #1-3 ("crystal balls" might be the better term) represent the security aspects of Foundry (ensuring every user can only performed authorized actions).
+    - Crystal balls #1-3 represent the security aspects of Foundry (ensuring every user can only performed authorized actions).
     - Each ball represents a security area (I am not sure about this, but I am sure security needs to be in the diagram):
       - (1) Input (starting) data -> pipeline -> ontology.
       - (2) Ontology -> analysis -> UI AND UI -> ontology -> data source.